 A Bold, Nostalgic Thrillride & Cyberpunk Mystery Thriller Any Poké-fan Needs To See

-Overall, Detective Pikachu is a home-run and serves its purpose in effectively and entertainingly (+ subvertively going a ballsy route not just doing the expected Red/Blue/Yellow film and Gen 1 -> Gen 2 -> Gen 3 -> etc. route) introducing us to the many possibilities for a Pokémon Cinematic Universe.
+Overall, Detective Pikachu is mostly a win and serves its purpose in effectively and entertainingly (+ subvertively going a ballsy route not just doing the expected Red/Blue/Yellow film and Gen 1 -> Gen 2 -> Gen 3 -> etc. route) introducing us to the many possibilities for a Pokémon Cinematic Universe.
 A cyberpunk feel, buddy cop dynamism, majestic CGI, huge fandom service, and surprisingly-effective mystery with good characterization and a perfect Reynolds-Pikachu make for an intensely-watchable jolt of a summer blockbuster.
 Despite a miscast human lead and slow/mistoned first act until it finds its footing and stabilizes mid-film, Det.
-Pikachu is an incredible Pocket Monster experience that delivered almost everything mega-fans wanted on the big screen, while leaving infinite possibilities for future stories and franchise expansion as large as the Kaiju-ic Torterra Gardens.
+Pikachu is a good Pocket Monster experience that delivered much of what mega-fans wanted on the big screen, while leaving infinite possibilities for future stories and franchise expansion as large as the Kaiju-ic Torterra Gardens.
 We finally got a good video game movie.